 Shingles is an infection caused by the varicella-zoster virus, which is the same virus that causes chickenpox.
 Even after the chickenpox infection is over, the virus remains dormant or inactive in your nervous system for years before reactivating as shingles.

 Shingles is also referred to as herpes zoster.
 This type of viral infection is characterized by a red skin rash that can cause pain and burning.
 Shingles usually appears as a stripe of blisters on one side of the body, typically on the torso, neck, or face.

-Most cases of shingles clear up within two to three weeks.
-Shingles rarely recurs more than once in the same individual.
+Most cases of shingles clear up within 3 to 5 weeks.
+According to the

 - fluid-filled blisters that break easily